60Waves/Houches/_talks/Nazarenko.md

 title: "Riding 60 Waves with Sergey Nazarenko"
 collection: talks
 type: "Talk"
-permalink: /talks/nazarenko
+permalink: /talks/Nazarenko
+affiliation: ""
-date: 2024-09-02 00:00
+date: 2024-09-01 00:00
-author: "TBA"
+author: ""
-excerpt: TBA
+excerpt: ""
 tags:
-        - singularity
+        - wave turbulence
-        - cascades
+        - beyond
 ---

-TBA
+The workshop will be an opportunity to celebrate the 60th birthday of Sergey Nazarenko, whose work over the past 30 years has significantly contributed to the understanding and current research dynamics in wave turbulence.